Momentum666/MyCyberRunner/README.md

 For best experience:
 - Use arrow keys or A/D to move
-- Press SPACE to jump (double jump supported)
+- Press SPACE to jump
+Notice:
-- Press SHIFT in midair to dash
+- Press ESC in game to exit

 ---